Walvis Bay Private School

 -

-Unexcused absenteeism (for ten consecutive days or ten non-consecutive days over a six-month period, up to a total of 21 days)
+Unexcused absenteeism (for ten consecutive days or ten non-consecutive days over six months, up to a total of 21 days)

 -